Mjolnir42/tom/README.md

 ## USER MANAGEMENT

-Usermanagement is not hooked up yet, everybody is user `nobody`.
+Usermanagement is partially hooked up yet, machine self-signup works, but otherwise only the `root` user is usable.